-Sick of the beach?
 Head to Newquay’s zoo!
 Their range of animals and interactive programs are impressive.
-Plus they have a great deal!
-Pay once, come back as many times for free within 7 days of purchase!
-Making it a budget friendly activity.
+Plus they have a great deal for visitors.
+Pay once, come back as many times for free within 7 days of purchase.
+Making it a budget-friendly activity.

 “You can watch the animals being fed and there are lots of interesting facts on boards all over the place for a bit of sneaky education for the children or yourself.
 There are loads of places to have a picnic or a cafe to buy a tasty lunch.
 You really can enjoy a whole day there without any risk of boredom, the only trouble will be getting them to leave afterwards.” – Stevie, www.acornishmum.com